AdobeDocs/commerce-knowledge-base.en/help/how-to/general/change-current-adobe-account-email-address-to-new-address.md

 Follow these steps to change the email address:

-1. Reset the password of the old email address.
+1. Reset the password used with the old email address.
 Follow the instructions given in [Reset forgotten password](https://helpx.adobe.com/manage-account/using/change-or-reset-password.html) in Adobe helpx.
 1. The password reset link is sent to the current owner's mailbox with instructions.
-1. Change the password and navigate to the IMS Account to log in with the new email and set up the password.
+1. Navigate to the [Adobe account page](https://account.adobe.com) to log in with the new email and set up the password.